INCINERATION PROCESS DESCRIPTION

 The incineration without grate enables a complete and sterile incineration of critical waste.
 The rigid construction and the easy operability improve the mobile usage in site camps.

 Our Incinerators has an excellent combustion capacity.
-Our SICF are stationary plants.
+Our SICF/SIBF are stationary plants.
 Mobile/Transportable (TIU) Incinerator Unit can be put anywhere into operation.

 Latest burner and control technology, and of course a full flue gas cleaning is the basis that the plant meets the highest environmental standards.